 Although a judge won’t determine pet custody, divorcing couples in Utah can create their own visitation schedule and submit their agreement to the court.
 This only works best when both parties can come to an agreement about providing the best possible care for their pet after divorce.

-If you and your soon-to-be-ex-spouse are interested in creating a pet custody plan but have yet to come to such an agreement, Lokken & Associates, P.C. can help you find the most effective legal solutions to secure the best living situation for your pet.
+If you and your soon-to-be-ex-spouse are interested in creating a pet custody plan but have yet to come to such an agreement, Lokken & Putnam, P.C. can help you find the most effective legal solutions to secure the best living situation for your pet.
 We can review your case, advise you on your rights and legal options, and reach the most favorable arrangement.

 For more information about divorce in Salt Lake City, contact us today at (801) 829-9783 and schedule a consultation.